carmenscar/Optimizing-an-ML-Pipeline-in-Azure/README.md

 4. **Increased Iterations and Hyperparameters**: In this project, the model was trained with a limited number of iterations and hyperparameter combinations to prioritize speed.
 However, it may be worthwhile to explore more iterations and hyperparameter combinations to potentially achieve better results.

 ## Proof of cluster clean up
 I used more than one user to complete the course project.
 The last cluster related to the final stage of development was deleted, as shown in the attached image.
-However, it is necessary to verify if there are other clusters that were created earlier during the initial stages of development and need to be deleted.
+However, it is necessary to verify if there are other clusters in my user that were created earlier during the initial stages of development and need to be deleted.
 ![Cluster Deletion](deleting_cluster.png)